gsauthof/python-eti/README.md

 - [Open-Markets-Initiative/wireshark-lua](https://github.com/Open-Markets-Initiative/wireshark-lua) - A collection of Lua based model-generated Wireshark dissectors for various trading/market data protocols.
 The ETI/EOBI protocols are listed there as untested.
 I haven't tested these dissectors - however, the fact that they use another layer of general indirection (the Lua interpreter) surely doesn't help with dissecting speed.<br/>
-The generated ETI 9.1 Lua dissector file contains over 32 thousand lines whereas the `eti2wireshark.py` generated ETI 9.1 dissector C-code just spans about 7.5 thousand lines - where most of the lines are lookup tables that are placed into the read-only data segment.<br/>
+The generated ETI 9.1 Lua dissector file contains over 32 thousand lines whereas the `eti2wireshark.py` generated ETI 9.1 dissector C-code just spans about 13 thousand lines - where most of the lines are lookup tables that are placed into the read-only data segment (i.e. more than 12 thousand lines).<br/>
 FWIW, in contrast to the eti2wireshark dissectors, the Lua dissectors pretty-print field names with spaces between the camel-cased elements.<br/>